symopsio/lambda-templates/README.md

 # serverless-templates

-Serverless integrations allow any service to integrate with the Sym workflow engine.
-Use these templates to generate handlers that receive all the information you need to act on approvals and expirations when they happen in Sym.
+Sym's serverless integrations let you use Sym workflows to manage resources that we don't directly integrate with (like Okta and AWS IAM).
+Sym invokes your custom function w/the appropriate metadata and then your function implementation updates your backend systems.

 ## Generating a project

-Use the `template-url` parameter to `sls create` to specify one of these templates for your project:
+Use the `--template-url` parameter to `sls create` to specify one of our [custom templates](templates) for your project:

 ### Typescript

-`sls create --name <your-project-name> --template-url https://github.com/symopsio/serverless-templates/tree/master/sym-typescript-approvals`
+`sls create --name <your-project-name> --template-url https://github.com/symopsio/serverless-templates/tree/master/sym-aws-typescript-approvals`

 ### Python

-`sls create --name <your-project-name> --template-url https://github.com/symopsio/serverless-templates/tree/master/sym-python-approvals`
+`sls create --name <your-project-name> --template-url https://github.com/symopsio/serverless-templates/tree/master/sym-aws-python-approvals`

 ## Implementing your custom handler